Post to This Thread

-1. Select a fairly blank wall where you can attach a calibrated adding machine tape, using painters or masking tape.
+1. Select a fairly blank wall that you can attach the calibrated adding machine tape to, using the painters or masking tape.

 2. Decide where you will stand or sit while doing the test.
 Between 3 and 4 meters or 10 and 14 feet works best.
 Measure the distance from that location to the wall selected in Step 1.